Peter Koslowski

-Peter Koslowski (2 October 1952 – 15 May 2012) was a professor of philosophy, especially philosophy of management and organisation and history of modern philosophy, at the Vrije Universiteit Amsterdam (VU University Amsterdam).
+Peter Koslowski (2 October 1952 – 15 May 2012) was a professor of philosophy who specialized in the philosophy of management and organisation and the history of modern philosophy at the Vrije Universiteit Amsterdam (VU University Amsterdam).

 Biography

-He was born in Göttingen, Germany, in 1952, and studied at University of Tübingen, University of Munich, and Virginia Tech.
+He was born in Göttingen, Germany, in 1952, and studied at the University of Tübingen, the University of Munich, and Virginia Tech.
 He earned his doctorate in philosophy (Dr. phil.) in 1979 and his master's degree in economics (Dipl.-Volkswirt) 1980 (both University of Munich).